igorbrigadir/awesome-twitter-algo/README.md

 # Code Links

 What was released?
-The majority of the code and algorithms, but not the data or parameters or configurations or build tools of the Recommneder Systems behind "For You" timeline recommendations.
+The majority of the code and algorithms, but not the data or parameters or configurations or build tools of the Recommender Systems behind "For You" timeline recommendations.
 The Candidate Retrieval code was also not released, and neither was the Trust and Safety components, and the Ads components - those remain closed off.
 No User Data or credentials were inside the repositories and code comments were sanitized (or at least, none were obviously there on first look).

 [Twitter Algo Repo](https://github.com/twitter/the-algorithm) || [Twitter ML Algo Repo](https://github.com/twitter/the-algorithm-ml) || [Blog Post](https://blog.twitter.com/engineering/en_us/topics/open-source/2023/twitter-recommendation-algorithm)